spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 Kubernetes.
 The primary focus is desktop development, ie testing of application images in a desktop Kubernetes node.

-The sample is generated from the maven **eventflow-application-kubernetes-archetype** archetype with support for clustermonitor added.

 * [Terminology](#terminology)
 * [Prerequisites](#prerequisites)
 * [Development lifecycle](#development-lifecycle)